The broken path that led me to my doula training.

-The bebo mia doula training has changed and grown and matured over the last 13 years.
-One of the best new parts of our doula training?
+The bebo mia has changed and grown and matured over the last 13 years.
 We include free therapy for our students and alumni.
 Yes, healing the healers is so important to me.

 In my personal life, Gray is a brilliant little human that knows so much about conception, pregnancy and birth, she could teach a course on it and I met an amazing spouse who supports what I do so fully and completely.

 So, when I look back to how I got here, it was a wild ride and when I stand in the birthing space I know I am exactly where I am supposed to be!

 Bianca Sprague is a doula trainer, activist, birth doula, lactation educator, childbirth educator and business consultant.
 She and her partner Hailey are the moms to their 16 year old daughter, Gray.
 Bianca is the founder of bebo mia and Baby & Me Fitness.